-The Federal Energy Regulatory Commission ("FERC"), the Nuclear Regulatory Commission, and the U.S. Army Corps of Engineers ("Corps") ARE partners with the Susquehanna River Basin Commission.
+The Federal Energy Regulatory Commission, and the U.S. Army Corps of Engineers , and the Nuclear Regulatory Commission are partners with the Susquehanna River Basin Commission.
 The Corps, which is a member of the SRBC, plays a pivotal role regarding water resource allocation at nuclear plants.
-The Three Mile Island nuclear plant is located within the FERC- designated "exclusion zone."
+Three Mile Island nuclear plant is located within the FERC- designated "exclusion zone."